Alana LeClerc Alana LeClerc

 Salary: $64, 938 per annum

-Hours: 35 hour week; Tuesday to Saturday OR Sunday to Thursday 8:30am to 4:30pm (7 hours paid with a 1 hour unpaid lunch break)
+Hours: 35 hour week; fixed schedule, Sunday to Thursday 8:30am to 4:30pm (7 hours paid with a 1 hour unpaid lunch break)

 Benefits: Employer paid Extended Medical and Dental, Employee Assistance Program, LTD, Critical Illness, Life Insurance coverage and Optional RRSP with an Employer match to 3.5% after 90 days.